Ringwood, Hampshire: Politics

-Ringwood Town Council formed in 1974 and serves an estimated 14,000 people.
+Ringwood Town Council was formed in 1974 and serves an estimated 14,000 people.
 The town is divided into three wards.
-The Councillors elect a Mayor every two years who is also the chairman of the council.
-The current Mayor of Ringwood is Gareth Deboos.
-The council, which is elected every four years, has 14 councillors: nine Conservative Party, three Labour and two Independent.
+The councillors elect a mayor every two years who is also the chairman of the council.
+The current mayor of Ringwood is Gareth Deboos.
+The council, which is elected every four years, has 14 councillors: six Independent, four Labour, three Conservative and one Liberal Democrat.
 Ringwood Town Council provide a variety of services and amenities for the town, including allotments, the cemetery, recreation grounds some public open spaces, the running of events, and a youth service.
 The council is based in the Ringwood Gateway building on The Furlong in the town centre.

 Ringwood was the birthplace of British communist leader and anti-fascist Bill Alexander, who was present at the Battle of Cable Street and commanded the British Battalion near the end of the Spanish Civil War.

 Education

 The senior school is Ringwood School, a national teaching academy.
-The state primary schools are Ringwood Junior, Poulner Junior, Ringwood CofE Infants and Poulner Infants.
+The state primary schools are Ringwood Junior, Poulner Junior, Ringwood Church of England Infants and Poulner Infants.
 There is also a Waldorf school, the Ringwood Waldorf School a centre for Steiner Education for ages 3 to 18 years with around 260 pupils.
 The Ringwood Waldorf school is near a Camphill community.
 Ringwood also has an independent 3–16-day and boarding school called Moyles Court School.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from Rowridge transmitting station and the local relay transmitter situated in the Poulner area of the town.

+Local radio stations are BBC Radio Solent, Heart South, Capital South, Easy Radio South Coast, Nation Radio South Coast, and Forest FM, a community based station.

+The town is served by the local newspaper, Lymington Times and New Milton Advertiser.

 Sport and leisure

 Ringwood has a Non-League football club Ringwood Town F.C., which plays at Long Lane.

-Ringwood is home to Ellingham and Ringwood Rugby Club who play at Parsonage Barn Lane.
-They run 3 senior sides, a women's side and all mini and junior ages.
-There are also two Cricket clubs, Ringwood Cricket Club who play at Carvers Recreation Ground and Ellingham Cricket Club who play at Picket Post.